Quantum-based solution of time-dependent complex Riccati equations

 Symmetries always had an important place in physics, and they became mainstays since Emmy Noether's theorem \cite{Noether-1918}, where they were formally connected with conserved quantities.
 This theorem arises from the study of a lagrangian under the action of groups of infinitesimals transformations known as Lie groups \cite{Kosmann-Schwarzbach-2010}, which are of special interest in physics because they are continuous groups with the structure of a differential manifold \cite{GILMORE-2012}.
 Lie groups can be introduced through their corresponding Lie algebras \cite{van_der_Waerden_1985} with the group structures identified from the commutation relations satisfied by the generators of the algebra.
-A paradigmatic example of algebraic methods, \textit{i.e.}, methods that use the algebraic structure to describe and solve physical systems, can be found in one of the many ways of solving the quantum harmonic oscillator, where ladder operators are introduced to diagonalize the hamiltonian allowing a precise and elegant way of finding the corresponding energy levels and energy eigenfunctions \cite{Sakurai-2011}.
+A paradigmatic example of algebraic methods, \textit{i.e.}, methods that use the algebraic structure to describe and solve physical systems, can be found in one of the many ways of solving the quantum harmonic oscillator, where ladder operators are introduced to diagonalize the Hamiltonian allowing a precise and elegant way of finding the corresponding energy levels and energy eigenfunctions \cite{Sakurai-2011}.
 Algebraic methods are important not just in the obtainment of the energy spectrum of physical systems \cite{Andrianov_1984}, but also in the computation of dynamical properties as the time evolution operator (TEO), Feynman propagators or Green functions \cite{Wilcox-1967, Dong_2007}.
-Moreover, these methods can be used in the treatment of physical systems described by time-dependent (TD) hamiltonians, which are natural scenarios for describing interactions with external agents.
-As a remarkable example, the so-called \textit{Wei-Norman theory} \cite{Wei_1963, Wei_1964} allows to find the TEO of these systems when their hamiltonians can be written as a linear combination of time-independent generators of a finite Lie algebra.
+Moreover, these methods can be used in the treatment of physical systems described by time-dependent (TD) Hamiltonians, which are natural scenarios for describing interactions with external agents.
+As a remarkable example, the so-called \textit{Wei-Norman theory} \cite{Wei_1963, Wei_1964} allows to find the exact solution of these systems when their Hamiltonians can be written as a linear combination of time-independent generators of a finite Lie algebra.
 Using this method, the Schr\"odinger equation is mapped on a set of coupled non-linear differential equations from which the TEO can be calculated as a factorized element (that is, as a product of exponentials each containing only one generator of the algebra) of the correspondent Lie group.
-It is worth emphasizing that, in most cases, such solutions must be calculated numerically.
-A different algebraic approach, based on Baker-Campbell-Haussdorf (BCH)-like relations obtained recently \cite{DMT-BCH-2020}, provides a simple recursive way of calculating the TEO of physical systems described by TD hamiltonians which are written as linear combinations of the generators of the $\mathfrak{su}(1,1)$, $\mathfrak{su}(2)$ and $\mathfrak{so}(2,1)$ Lie algebras.
+It is worth emphasizing that in most cases such solutions must be computed numerically, and the same is true for other exact solutions such as those involving invariant quantities \cite{LEWIS-1969, Shen_2003}, for example.
+A different algebraic approach, based on Baker-Campbell-Haussdorf (BCH)-like relations obtained recently \cite{DMT-BCH-2020}, provides a simple recursive way to directly compute the TEO of physical systems described by TD Hamiltonians which are written as linear combinations of the generators of the $\mathfrak{su}(1,1)$, $\mathfrak{su}(2)$ and $\mathfrak{so}(2,1)$ Lie algebras.
 Notably, its numerical implementation is easy and limited only by computational capacity, and such approach has proven to be efficient in the study of the time evolution of a TD-quantum harmonic oscillator \cite{DMT-PS-2020, DMT-JPHYSB-2021} and a system of two coupled TD-qubits \cite{Duriez_2022}.
-The main purpose of this work is to develop a formalism based on the above mentioned BCH-like relations to solve TD complex Riccati equations (CRE) that are derived from the Schr\"odinger equation using the Wei-Norman theory.
+The main purpose of this work is to develop a formalism to recursively solve the differential equations that arise from the use of the Wei-Norman theory and to use the latter theory to directly obtain effective quantum Hamiltonians for the physical systems described by these differential equations.